 What is GreenLinks?

-Founded in 2003, the GreenLinks program seeks to improve the community greenspaces and urban forest of the Nine Mile Run watershed.
+Founded in 2003, the Urban Foresty Program (formerly the GreenLinks program) seeks to improve the community greenspaces and urban forest of the Nine Mile Run watershed.

 Community trees provide so many benefits to the residents.
 Trees clean our air, create oxygen, and beautify our environment.
 They are particularly important in cities, where there is often little green space.
 They create a noise barrier, making our streets quieter.
 They cool the air and ground around them, and they absorb rainwater and cleanse stormwater of toxins.
 From the enormous Sycamore to the shrub-like Silky Dogwood, many species of native trees do well in the city.